CD4022/pl-compiler/README.md

 - In this part of the project, we want to design and implement a syntactic analyzer for the PL programming language.
 The syntactic analyzer receives a sequence of tokens from the lexical analyzer and, if there are no syntactic errors in the input program, constructs a parse tree.
 Otherwise, it prints the error messages.
 The simplest method to implement the syntactic analyzer is to use a predictive parser.
 If the input is erroneous, the compiler should use error recovery techniques.

 1. *Variables and Data Types*
-- The language has three primary data types: int, char, and bool.
+- The language has three primary data types: `int`, `char`, and `bool`.
 Variables can be defined with these data types.
-Arrays can also be defined with a specific size and data type using square brackets [].
+Arrays can also be defined with a specific size and data type using square brackets `[]`.

 2. *Expressions*
 - Expressions are combinations of variables, constants, and operators.
 The following types of expressions are allowed in the PL language: